Jared Fogle: Jared Foundation

 In 2004, Fogle established the Jared Foundation, a nonprofit organization focused on raising awareness about childhood obesity through educational programs and tools provided to parents, schools, and community organizations.

 On April 29, 2015, Russell Taylor, director of the Jared Foundation, was arrested at his Indianapolis home on charges of child exploitation, possession of child pornography, and voyeurism.
-Fogle severed all ties with him immediately following the arrest.
-Taylor attempted suicide on May 6, 2015, at the Marion County Jail and was placed on life support.
-Taylor pleaded guilty to the charges on September 1, 2015, and on December 10, 2015, was sentenced to 27 years in federal prison.
+According to court records, Taylor and his then-wife, Angela Baldwin, sexually molested young girls and installed cameras in their house to film the victims without their knowledge.
+Fogle severed all ties with Taylor immediately following the arrest.
+Taylor attempted suicide on May 6, 2015 at the Marion County Jail and was placed on life support.
+Taylor pleaded guilty to the charges on September 1, 2015, and was sentenced to 27 years in federal prison on December 10, 2015.
+The sentence was thrown out in March 2020 when it emerged that Taylor's lawyer had failed to challenge three charges that were not supported by the evidence.
+The judge who originally imposed the sentence, Tanya Walton Pratt, said that this failure tainted the entire plea deal.
+Prosecutors filed a new indictment for 30 charges of producing and distributing child pornography in April.
+Taylor filed a petition to plead guilty that May, formally pleading guilty in November 2021.
+On May 9, 2022 he was sentenced to 27 years in prison, identical to his original sentence.
+In October 2021, Baldwin was convicted of child exploitation and producing and possessing child pornography, and was sentenced to 33 years in prison.

-In August 2015, a USA Today article reported that the Jared Foundation had not issued any grants nor had it given funds for its stated purpose.
-The article further noted that, on average, the foundation spent $73,000 a year, with the majority of that figure paying the salary of the foundation's executive director.
-More than one-quarter of the funds were unaccounted for per the foundation's tax records.
+In August 2015, a USA Today article reported that the Jared Foundation had not issued any grants, nor had it given funds for its stated purpose.
+The article further noted that, on average, the foundation spent $73,000 a year, with the majority of that figure used to pay the salary of the foundation's executive director.
+Furthermore, according to the foundation’s tax records, more than a quarter of their funds were unaccounted for.
+Daniel Borochoff, president of the non-profit charity watchdog group CharityWatch, was quoted in the USA Today article as saying, "If Jared was really interested in helping children through his foundation, he could have gotten more money.
+As with a lot of celebrities, the charity appears to be more about image-enhancement than charitable deeds."

 The Secretary of State of Indiana dissolved the organization in February 2012 because it did not pay the required $5 annual reporting fees during the two previous years, despite being requested to do so on multiple occasions.

-Daniel Borochoff, president of the non-profit charity watchdog group CharityWatch, was quoted by USA Today as saying, "If Jared [were] really interested in helping children through his foundation, he could have gotten more money.
-As with a lot of celebrities, the charity appears to be more about image-enhancement than charitable deeds."